 The Provider Network

-If you travel outside of your area, network providers across the country will be available.
+If you travel outside of your area, network providers across the country are available.
 You do not need a referral to see a specialist (unless it is an HMO plan) and there are no claims or paperwork when a provider is used.
-After you are treated, although a copay may be required, the claim is immediately processed and the policyholder can review the specific details regarding the cost of service, who paid for that service, and your remaining responsibility (if any).
+After you are treated, although a copay may be required, the claim is immediately processed, and the policyholder can review the specific details regarding the cost of service, who paid for that service, and your remaining responsibility (if any).
 Most hospitals will negotiate a flexible payment arrangement for large balances.

 Here in Ohio, the Network is very prominent, and you can always find a participating physician.
 We can provide a listing of doctors and hospitals or we can email a link that allows you to research using different search criteria.
 It is also found here.

 Most family practices and Urgent Care facilities accept this plan.
 However, there are numerous provider networks so it's important to ensure you are utilizing the correct one.
-Also, each year, the list changes.
-2015 member lists will be different than 2014 lists.
+Also, each year, the list changes as additional facilities are added and the area of coverage expands.

 Adding Dental And Vision

 Dental benefits for each adult cost approximately $15-$28 per month, depending on which plan you select.
-Although preventive X-rays and visits (twice per year) are mostly covered, there will be big variances in benefits provided for larger items, such as a root canal, major tooth extraction or bridge work.
+Although preventive X-rays and visits (twice per year) are mostly covered, there are large variances in benefits provided for major items, such as a root canal, tooth extraction, or bridge work.